gad-lang/gad/docs/tutorial.md

 ### Array Values

-In uGO, array is an ordered list of values of any types.
+In Gad, array is an ordered list of values of any types.
 Elements of an array can be accessed using indexer `[]`.

 ```go